deshtey/ordermanagement/README.md

 Order Management System API
 ===========================

 This project is a .NET 8 Web API that simulates an order management system.
-It's designed with a layered architecture, emphasizing clean code, proper design patterns, and efficient implementation within a given set of requirements.
-For demonstration and development, the system utilizes **in-memory data storage**, eliminating the need for a persistent database setup.
+It's designed with clean architecture and utilizes an **in-memory data storage**.

 Table of Contents
 -----------------